The Xometry app works best with JavaScript enabled!

 A572 carbon steel, also known as ASTM A572, is a high-strength, low-alloy structural steel that is commonly used in construction and engineering applications.
 It falls under the category of carbon steel alloys and has exceptional strength and toughness characteristics.
 Iron (Fe), carbon (C), manganese (Mn), silicon (Si), phosphorus (P), sulfur (S), and small amounts of other elements are typically present in the chemical composition.
 A572 carbon steel has a crystalline structure.
 It is suitable for many structural applications due to its strength, durability, and weldability.
 For more information, see our guide on What is Carbon Steel.

-What Is A572 Carbon Steel Used For?
+Uses of A572 Carbon Steel

 A572 carbon steel is extensively utilized in a variety of industries and applications because of its high strength and adaptability.
 Some examples of its uses are: